 - Dual Coil: Usually people go to this build after they feel comfortable doing the single coil build.
 This coil is done the exact same way as the single coil but twice, as you are going to now have two coils instead of the one coil.

 - Twisted Coil: To do a Twisted Coil build you will need two pieces of Kanthal cut at approx 1 foot, a powered drill, a pair of pliers and your coil wrapping tools.
 I won’t go into detail on how to do this coil as it is much easier to just watch the video below.
 After you have your Twisted Coil setup you then do the same thing as you did with the Dual Coil and you are all set to go vaping.

 - Clapton Coil: This one is the hardest out of all four that are listed.
-This coil takes a lot of patience and a bit more time then even the Twisted Coil but once you have done a few Clapton Coils then you will be faster.
-In addition to being faster you will get great flavour and cloud production from the Clapton.
+This coil takes a lot of patience and a bit more time than even the Twisted Coil but once you have done a few Clapton Coils then you will be faster.
+In addition to being faster, you will get great flavor and cloud production from the Clapton.
 You install a Clapton the same as the other coils.

 There are a lot of different kits and tools for building your coils.
 Everything from a precision screwdriver and pliers to more easier tools like a coil jig.

 How To Build Your Own Vape Coils: The Tools You’ll Need